zkemail/email-wallet/README.md

 1. Safety guarantee: if your email domain server does not forge your emails, no one can send assets in your wallet.
 2. Liveness guarantee: if your email domain server does not block your emails and you stores an invitation email that you have received before, you can execute a new transaction on-chain.
 3. Privacy protection against DoS scanning attacks: no adversary can learn an address or existence of the wallet for your email address for free.

+If you self-host a relayer, you can ensure complete privacy.

 <br />